-Gather ’round, all you sweet and spicy lovers.
-This recipe is for you!
-This cold Mango Quinoa Salad is the most refreshing thing you can make this summer.
-It’s packed with fresh flavor and it’s great to make ahead of time.
+This cold Mango Quinoa Salad is sweet and spicy and a great refreshing and healthy recipe for the summer.
+It’s packed with fresh flavor and it’s great to make ahead of time!

 We had this salad with blackened tilapia, which only took 10 minutes to make.
 That means when dinnertime came, I spent 10 minutes cooking, and about 15 seconds pulling this mango quinoa salad out of the fridge and plopping it onto the table with a spoon for serving.